-Applications for 2019 entry are now closed.
+Applications for Autumn 2023 entry are now closed.

-The MSc in Pure Mathematics offers a core of advanced pure Mathematics modules, together with a range of more specialised options which cover topics including analysis, geometry and topology, number theory, algebra and combinatorics.
+The MSc in Pure Mathematics offers a core of advanced pure mathematics modules, together with a range of more specialised options which cover topics including analysis, geometry and topology, number theory, algebra and combinatorics.
 Students also undertake independent work on a written project.

 The part-time mode of study follows the same schedule as the full-time programme but is completed over 24 months instead of 12.
-It consists of 7 modules plus a research project.
-Part-time students normally take 3/4 modules in the first year and 4/3 in the second, along with the research project.
+It consists of 8 modules plus a research project.
+Part-time students normally take 4 modules in the first year and 4 in the second, alongside the research project.
 Information about the modules can be found in the course handbook (up to date course handbooks can be found on the current students pages).

 The programme equips students with a range of mathematical skills in problem-solving, project work and presentation, preparing them to take on roles in a variety of situations in employment and research.
 Our MSc graduates find employment in fields such as education, research, actuarial analysis, risk analysis, investment banking and management consultancy.